facebookarchive/makeitopen/docs/1-2-design.md

 TOWATCH: Changes to the Playground component
 -->

-This simply creates an empty view that can be swapped out to load instead of the actual app.
+This simply creates an empty view that can be swapped in to load instead of the actual app.
 When we combine this with some example definitions in one of the UI components, in this case `AddToScheduleButton.js`:

 ```js
 /* from js/tabs/schedule/AddToScheduleButton.js */